 Ingredient Notes

-- Cold butter- Cold butter pieces adds moisture to the biscuits, but also steams while they cook to create pockets of air for an even flakier texture.
+- Cold butter- Cold butter pieces add moisture to the biscuits, but also steams while they cook to create pockets of air for an even flakier texture.

-- Buttermilk- Like the cream of tartar, this adds acidity for super airy buttermilk biscuits.
+- Buttermilk- This adds acidity for super airy buttermilk biscuits.

 Add-ins and Substitutions